TwoRingSoft/Pippin/README.md

 ##### Data Structures

 `Environment` contains a property for each protocol type.
-They are currently implicitly unwrapped optionals, so that you can use only the components you need.
 Each Core protocol conforms to the `EnvironmentallyConscious` protocol, providing an optional back reference to the `Environment` instance referencing the protocol conforming instance.
 This allows components to use other components; e.g. all components may access the logger, the logger may access the crash reporter to leave breadcrumbs, and the bug reporter may access the datamodel conforming instance to send the database with the bug report (along with logs, obvi).

 ##### Protocols